Clinical Microbiology Short Essay Question And Answers

 2. Endocyst:

-• It is inner (or) germinal layer
+• It is an inner (or) germinal layer

-Hydatid fluid:
+Hydatid Fluid:

 • It is secreted by endocyst.

-Hydatid cyst Characteristics:
+Hydatid Cyst Characteristics:

 • It is a slightly acidic nature